magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/cybersource-payment-from-admin-and-front-on-different-domains-not-processed.md

 ## Issue

 The previous implementation of the Cybersource integration allowed processing payments from one domain only.
-As a result, if your Adobe Commerce store front is on different domain from the Commerce Admin, you get the following error when trying to place an order using Cybersource in the Admin: " *Load denied by X-Frame-Options: https://%your\_domain%/cybersource/SilentOrder/TokenResponse/ does not permit cross-origin framing.* .."
+As a result, if your Adobe Commerce storefront is on different domain from the Commerce Admin, you get the following error when trying to place an order using Cybersource in the Admin: " *Load denied by X-Frame-Options: https://%your\_domain%/cybersource/SilentOrder/TokenResponse/ does not permit cross-origin framing.* .."

  <span class="wysiwyg-underline">Steps to reproduce</span>: